Brown Spots & Sun Spots

-Laser Therapy for Sun Spots, Freckles and Uneven Pigmented Skin Stay natural and beautiful.
+Laser Therapy is available for Sun Spots, Freckles, melasma, and Uneven Pigmented Skin Stay natural and beautiful.
 The general populous is affected by uneven facial pigmentation from brown spots, small round marks from sun exposure, freckles, hormones and birthmarks.
 These lesions are called “pigmented lesion.”
-Although not harmful to the skin’s health, they detract from an even, luminous complexion.
+Although some lesions can be cancerous, many are not harmful to the skin’s health, but they do detract from an even, luminous complexion.

 What causes these unwanted spots?